Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.7.
 Write a program that read and display double number 1.8.
 Write a program that read and display any character 1.9.
-Write a program that read ASCII value and display equivalent character
+Write a program that read ASCII value and display equivalent character 1.10.
+Wrtie a program that read any character and display equivalent ASCII value